BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_4__Interlude_Using_Curl.md

   "id": "curltest"
 }
 ```
 You'll see a bit of connectivity reporting as the data is downloaded, then when that data hits `jq`, everything will be output in a correctly indented form.
-(We'll be omiting the download information in future examples.)
+(We'll be omitting the download information in future examples.)

 ## Manipulate Your Wallet